 Petition to Graduate and Receipt of Diploma

-In the last year of enrollment, students who anticipate completion of all degree requirements must submit a petition to graduate.
+In the last year of enrollment, students who anticipate completion of all degree requirements must submit an online petition to graduate.
 The Petition to Graduate form is available via the "Apply to Graduate" link in UOnline.
-The completed form sets into motion all final processing towards: verification of the degree completion, correct spelling of name on the diploma, correct mailing address, and indication of plans to participate in the commencement ceremony.
+The completed form sets into motion all final processing towards verification of the degree completion, correct spelling of name on the diploma, correct mailing address, and indication of plans to participate in the May commencement ceremony.

 Commencement is held at the end of each spring semester (usually May) and students who will have completed successfully all degree requirements per academic policy are considered to be in the "Class of...[that particular year]."
 Student names must be approved, on recommendation of the faculty, by the Board of Trustees prior to being authorized a degree and diploma from the University of New England.